Port of Camden: Shipping channel, air draft, port of entry

 It is a port of entry in United States Citizenship and Immigration Services (USCIS) District 21, which covers New Jersey.

 The Delaware River port complex refers to the ports and energy facilities along the river in the tri-state PA-NJ-DE Delaware Valley region.
 They include the Port of Salem, the Port of Wilmington, the Port of Chester, the Port of Paulsboro, the Port of Philadelphia and the Port of Camden.
 Combined they create one of the largest shipping areas of the United States.
 In 2016, 2,427 ships arrived at Delaware River port facilities: Fruit ships were counted at 577, petroleum at 474, and containerized cargo at 431.

 Historical shipbuilding and ferries

-New York Shipbuilding and Dialogue & Company were both located in the port.
+Both New York Shipbuilding and Dialogue & Company were in the port.

-Much of the current port operations are located on what were once shipyards.
+Much of the current port operations are on what were once shipyards.
 Dialogue & Company was further upstream.
 John H. Mathis & Company was a shipbuilding company founded around 1900, based at Cooper Point.
-Penn-Jersey Shipbuilding Corp. was also located at Cooper Point.
+Penn-Jersey Shipbuilding Corp. was also at Cooper Point.